Great Plains Ratsnake

 Life Cycle

-Breeding apparently occurs soon after these snakes emerge from their overwintering retreats.
-Only one clutch, containing 3 to 30 eggs, is laid per season, usually between late June and early July.
-Hatching probably takes place in September.
-The young look similar to the young of western ratsnakes (formerly called black rat snakes or black snakes).
+Breeding apparently occurs soon after these snakes emerge from their overwintering retreats and probably extends from March through May.
+Only one clutch, containing 3–37 eggs, is laid per season, usually sometime between late May through July.
+Hatching takes place in August and September.
+Individuals become mature at around two or three years of age.
+Lifespan has been as long as 21 years in captivity.

 Snakes use organs in their tongues and mouths to detect odors and track their prey.
 As nocturnal predators, they must depend on something other than sight to interpret their surroundings.
 Many mice and other small mammals are active at night, too, and similarly have a well-developed sense of smell.